 GeneFood takes submitted DNA into a technologically advanced system algorithm that categorizes people’s genetic predisposition into one of the available twenty diet types.
 The company’s position is based on the idea that there is no “one size fits all” diet.
 Our unique genetic makeup plays a role in personalizing nutrition so that what works for one person may not work for another, despite having similar goals and body types.

 The company analyzes genetic markers that impact food by evaluating hundreds of peer-reviewed studies and ranking them on a science based scoring system called Science Grade.
-The most validated genes are weighted more heavily in the algorithm.
+It weighs the most validated genes more heavily in the algorithm.

 Also known as “DNA diets”, the field of nutrigenomics is growing.
 Unlike other genetic testing companies, GeneFood does not believe a single gene determines any health outcome, including nutrition.
 Thus, the company takes a comprehensive, inclusive approach by recommending a diet based on many genes.
 A summary of the most relevant genes to nutrition that have been strongly validated are available on the company’s website.